Jbz797/eslint-config-angular-strict/README.md

 This package includes **ESLint 9** and uses the new **flat configuration format** : [ESLint 9 Migration Guide](https://eslint.org/docs/latest/use/configure/migration-guide).

+## Features

+- 🅰️ **Angular**: Standalone components, lifecycle enforcement, component standards, and more...
+- 📘 **TypeScript**: Strict typing, member ordering, modern patterns, and more...
+- 🎨 **Style**: Airbnb compliance, max length, import organization, and more...
+- 🦄 **Quality**: Modern JavaScript, anti-patterns prevention, performance optimization, and more...

 ## What's Included

 #### ✨ **No additional ESLint installation needed!** Everything is bundled.